 A decoction of flax flowers is also essential for alleviating cough.
 Flaxseed oil, on the other hand, is beneficial for treating skin problems like swelling skin, warts, and wrinkles.

-- Add flaxseed and water in a blender.
+- Add flaxseed and water to a blender.
 Blend for 15 to 30 seconds.

 - Transfer to a container and set aside for 10 to 15 minutes.
 This will allow the gel to separate from the mixture.
 After the desired time, you will be able to see 3 layers.
 The top layer is the gel, which you have to scoop out.